rdi-berkeley/zkp-web3-hackathon/_tracks/benchmarking_track.md

     <p>All computations we want to prove do not belong to arithmetic modulo p.
 For instance, Z<sub>2^64</sub> or uint64/int64 is a popular data type in traditional programming languages.
 Or, we might want to prove arithmetic on a different field, say Z<sub>q</sub>.
 This usually happens when we want to verify elliptic-curve based cryptographic primitives.
 An example of this is supporting verification of ECDSA signatures.
 The native field of elliptic curve underlying the chosen SNARK typically differs from the base field of the secp256k1 curve (secp256k1 is not pairing friendly and hence does not present a suitable curve to instantiate SNARKs).</p>

     <h3>1.2.3 - Circuits for SNARK-optimized primitives</h3>
+    <p>One of the challenges in the practically using SNARKs is their inefficiency with regard to traditional hash algorithms, like SHA-2, and traditional signature algorithms, such as ECDSA.
+They are fast when executed on a CPU, but prohibitively slow when used in a SNARK.
+As a result, the community has proposed several hash functions and signature algorithms that are SNARK-friendly, such as the following:</p>
     <ul>
         <li>Poseidon Hash</li>
+        <li>Pedersen Hash</li>
         <li>MIMC Hash</li>
+        <li>EdDSA</li>
     </ul>

     <h3>1.2.4 - Circuits for CPU-optimized primitives</h3>